ChristosDalamarinis/eeganalysis/README.md

 ```

 ## Contributing
 Contributions to the *eeganalysis* package are welcome!
 If you would like to contribute, please fork the repository and submit a pull request with your changes.
 Please ensure that your code follows the existing style and includes appropriate documentation and tests.
+Note: currently focusing on Biosemi files, other formats will be added in future releases.